HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/searching_local_portal/srccrwlindxsite.md

     1. Define the crawler user ID by using the Manage Users and Groups portlet.

-        !!! note
-            It is of benefit to define a dedicated crawler user ID.
+        **Note:** It is of benefit to define a dedicated crawler user ID.
 The pre-configured default portal site search uses the default administrator user ID wpsadmin with the default password of that user ID for the crawler.
 If you changed the default administrator user ID during your portal installation, the crawler uses that default user ID.
 Set the crawler user ID if any of the following items are true:

         -   You changed the password for the wpsadmin or other administrative user ID
         -   You changed the default administrator user ID to an ID other than wpsadmin
         -   You want to use a separate user ID
     2. Edit the portal site collection content source and enter the crawler user ID and its password:

         1. To open the **Manage Search** portlet, click the **Administration menu** icon.
 Then, click **Search Administration** \> **Manage Search**.